18.November.2009

 The new gay

-Wow, this episode of South Park presents an interesting, and funny, argument.
-The underlying thesis is that “faggot” no longer refers to gay men.
-The new meaning of fag is: 1.
+Wow, this episode of South Park presents an interesting, and controversial, (and hopefully sarcastic) argument.
+The underlying thesis is that “faggot” no longer refers to gay men: the new meaning of fag is: 1.
 An extremely annoying, inconsiderate person most commonly associated with Harley riders.
 2. A peson who owns or frequently rides a Harley.
 Okay, I’m fairly certain they’re not really talking about Harley riders.
-But it’s an interesting thought that we might reclaim the word “fag” by disassociating it with gay men.

 This is an interesting kind of repositioning.
 Now I know that some people don’t like it when I stretch the meaning of “branding” or “positioning” to include, well, everything.
 But it’s fun and sometimes instructive.
 And words have constellations of meanings not unlike the kind of things we more conventionally consider to have a brand.
-So let’s imagine for a minute that the word “fag” has a brand.
+So let’s imagine for a minute that the word “fag” has a brand.1

 But shifting the current brand of an idea like “fag” is really a gargantuan task.
 The campaign we see in this episode of South Park is effective because gay folk, and well, everyone else, start to use the term to refer to inconsiderate and annoying people, and not gay people.
 As the term gets redeployed, we witness the repositioning of the concept “fag” against, not with, gay.